Winners of the 2021–2022 Innovation Awards Take Center Stage

 Agronomy – Environment – Biodiversity Division

-Magali Gies, represented at the awards ceremony, obtained her PhD in 2019 from the University of Montpellier, during which she developed a functional food based on fermented cereals, probiotics, and plants with cholesterol-lowering potential thanks to the incorporation of phytosterols.
-Malnutrition/overnutrition is a global issue that affects all populations, regardless of social background.
-This food is therefore intended for populations in newly industrialized countries, where the prevalence of metabolic syndrome is growing exponentially.
-Today, Magali Gies is continuing her work through the PROMET project (MUSE project funding) as a postdoctoral researcher atCIRAD.
+Magali Gies, pictured at the awards ceremony, completed her dissertation in 2019 at the University of Montpellier, during which she developed a functional food made from fermented, probiotic, plant-based grains that has cholesterol-lowering potential thanks to the addition of phytosterols.
+Malnutrition and overnutrition are global issues affecting all populations, regardless of socioeconomic background.
+This food product is therefore intended for populations in newly industrialized countries, where the prevalence of metabolic syndrome is growing exponentially.
+Today, Magali Gies is continuing her research through the PROMET project (funded by MUSE) as a postdoctoral researcher atCIRAD.

 Chemistry Division